antitop1/SubBruter/README.md

 # SubBruter
-SubBrute - Fast and Accurate Domain Enumeration Using DNS Queries SubBrute is a Python script designed for high-speed and precise domain enumeration.
-By utilizing direct DNS queries without relying on HTTP requests, SubBrute can efficiently determine the existence of domains.
+SubBruter - Fast and Accurate Domain Enumeration Using DNS Queries SubBruter is a Python script designed for high-speed and precise domain enumeration.
+By utilizing direct DNS queries without relying on HTTP requests, SubBruter can efficiently determine the existence of domains.
 This method significantly accelerates the brute-force process and eliminates false positives, providing reliable results in less time.

 # Features
 High Speed: Direct DNS queries make the enumeration process faster than traditional methods.